barton-willis/ortho/README.md

 ```
 ### Status

-The `ortho` package is not ready for serious work.
+The `ortho` package is almost ready for serious work.
 Here are the results of the tests:

 ❌ (some failures) ✔️ (no failures) ⏳ (not yet done)